Homological stability for topological chiral homology of completions: Rational homological stability for bounded symmetric powers of closed manifolds

 \begin{proposition}[Bendersky-Miller] Let $M$ be an odd-dimensional manifold.
 The rational homotopy type of $\Gamma^k_{M}(\dot{T}M_{\Q})$ is independent of $k$. \end{proposition}

 This directly implies the following result.

-\begin{theorem} Let $M$ be closed of odd dimension $n$, then we have isomorphisms $H_*(Sym_k^{\leq c}(M);\Q) \cong H_*(Sym_{k+1}^{\leq c}(M);\Q)$ for $* \leq \lfloor \frac{k-c}{2c} \rfloor$.\end{theorem}
+\begin{theorem} Let $M$ be closed of odd dimension $n$, then we have isomorphisms for $* < \lfloor \frac{k-c}{2c} \rfloor$ \end{theorem}

-\begin{proof} Because $Sym_c(S^n)_{\Q} \simeq S^n_{\Q}$ for $n$ is odd, we have that $\dot{T}M_{\Q}$ and $Sym_c(\dot{T}M)_{\Q}$ are fiberwise homotopy equivalent.
-Proposition \ref{oddComponents} implies that all components of $\Gamma_{M}(Sym_c(\dot{T}M))_{\Q})$ are homotopy equivalent.
+\begin{proof} Because $\mr{Sym}_c(S^n)_{\Q} \simeq S^n_{\Q}$ for $n$ is odd, we have that $\dot{T}M_{\Q}$ and $\mr{Sym}_c(\dot{T}M)_{\Q}$ are fiberwise homotopy equivalent.
+Proposition \ref{oddComponents} implies that all components of $\Gamma_{M}(\mr{Sym}_c(\dot{T}M))_{\Q})$ are homotopy equivalent.
 We conclude that the scanning maps

-are isomorphisms on homology in the range $* \leq \lfloor \frac{k-c}{2c} \rfloor$ and the codomains have isomorphic rational homology.\end{proof}
+are isomorphisms on homology in the range $* < \lfloor \frac{k-c}{2c} \rfloor$ and the codomains have isomorphic rational homology.\end{proof}

-\begin{remark} In fact one can show that the inclusion $Sym^{\leq c}_k(M) \to Sym_k(M)$ is a rational homology isomorphism for all $c$ if $M$ is odd-dimensional.
-To prove this, first note that a standard transfer argument shows that that the scanning map $Sym^{\leq c}(\R^n) \to \Omega^n B^n Sym^{\leq c}(\R^n)$ is injective in homology (see \cite{Do}, or \cite{N}).
-The reduced rational homology of each connected component of $\Omega^n B^n Sym^{\leq c}( \R^n)$ is trivial and thus the same is true for the connected components of $Sym^{\leq c}(\R^n)$.
+\begin{remark} In fact one can show that the inclusion $\mr{Sym}^{\leq c}_k(M) \to \mr{Sym}_k(M)$ is a rational homology isomorphism for all $c$ if $M$ is odd-dimensional.
+To prove this, first note that a standard transfer argument shows that that the scanning map $\mr{Sym}^{\leq c}(\R^n) \to \Omega^n B^n \mr{Sym}^{\leq c}(\R^n)$ is injective in homology (see \cite{Do}, or \cite{N}).
+The reduced rational homology of each connected component of $\Omega^n B^n \mr{Sym}^{\leq c}( \R^n)$ is trivial and thus the same is true for the connected components of $\mr{Sym}^{\leq c}(\R^n)$.
 Therefore, the inclusion is a rational homology equivalence.
-Using other models of topological chiral homology (see e.g. \cite{Fr2} or \cite{Mi2}), it is clear that a map of framed $E_n$-algebras which is a homology equivalence induces a homology equivalence on topological chiral homology.
+Using other models of topological chiral homology (see e.g. \cite{Fr2} or \cite{Mi2}), it is clear that a homology equivalence between framed $E_n$-algebras induces a homology equivalence on topological chiral homology.
 Thus is a rational homology equivalence.
-In \cite{Srod}, Steenrod proved integral homological stability for the spaces $Sym_k(M)$ with a range $* \leq k$ and this range can be improved by the results of \cite{milgram}.
-Thus the spaces $Sym^{\leq c}_k(M)$ have rational homological stability in this larger range when the dimension is odd. \end{remark}
+In \cite{Srod}, Steenrod proved integral homological stability for the spaces $\mr{Sym}_k(M)$ with a range $* \leq k$ and this range can be improved by the results of \cite{milgram} if $M$ is highly connected.
+Thus the spaces $\mr{Sym}^{\leq c}_k(M)$ have rational homological stability in this larger range when the dimension is odd. \end{remark}

 We will now consider even-dimensional oriented closed manifolds.
 In Lemma 3.4 \cite{BMi} it was proven that if $M$ is orientable then $\dot{T}M_{\Q}$ is a trivial bundle.
 If $n$ is even, this choice of trivialization is unique up to homotopy.
-We will prove this implies that a compatible trivialization of $Sym_c(\dot{T}M)_{\Q}$ exists.
+We will prove this implies that a compatible trivialization of $\mr{Sym}_c(\dot{T}M)_{\Q}$ exists.